StartFinity: the missing Start Menu for Windows 8/8.1

 Definitely: StartFinity End User License Agreement.

-OK, how do I get this software on my Windows 8 computer?
+OK, how do I get this software on my Windows 8 or 8.1 computer?

 First, purchase a license.
 After we've received your payment, we will send you the download link, your personal license key, as well as the complete instructions by email.